 For more on Free Market Solar Power, click here.

-Feedback to the above:
+Feedback to an earlier version of all of the above:

 I'm more or less on board with your idea.
 For this to really work micro-inverters need to get cheaper by half at least.
 Inverter costs are rather hard to track but I read some recent estimates that show general inverter cost coming down from the low 20 cent/Watt range to the 15 cent/watt in the next 3 to 5 years.
 Again though, this cost estimate is for central inverters.
 If microinverters can get down to the 25 cent/watt range or the 20 cent/watt range the portability argument that your're going after gains a lot of steam.
 But like I said above... inverter costs are hard to track and so I don't have a good idea on how they're trending.
 I assume you've looked at my data sets.
 I'm meticulous with my trending of module and system prices.
 Inverters happen to be a hole in my tracking unfortunately.
 On some days I'm all gungho and sure that inverter costs will fall but I'm a trust but verify guy...
 I've got the trust part down but the verify part is absent.